Man with ties to Seattle area extradited to U.S. to face money-laundering charges

 Sentencing is set for Aug.
 17, and the Newcastle home and other properties will be sold once that takes place.

 Zhao’s lawyer, Kirk Davis, said his client had been unaware of the other properties beyond the Newcastle residence.
-Davis said she accepts responsibility for her role and has cooperated fully as agreed.
+Davis said she accepts responsibility for her role and has cooperated fully, as agreed.

 “From our perspective, she’s indicated she is responsible for her conduct and she’s been waiting patiently for whatever needs to happen next,” Davis said.